-- Your preference in terms of accessible viewing options.
+- Your preference in terms of accessible viewing options

-- A unique ID to track your session from page to page, which is vitally important should you sign into the site.
+- A unique ID to track your session from page to page, which is vitally important should you sign into the site

 - Which page you are looking at within a multi-paged index of content, or search results.

-- The option to remember your username when signing in to the site.
+- The option to remember your username when signing into the site.

-- The fact that you may have voted in a poll, so that you are prevented from voting multiple times.
+- The fact that you may have voted in a poll, so that you are prevented from voting multiple times

-We also use Google Analytics to allow us to track how popular our site is and to record visitor trends over time.
+We use Google Analytics to allow us to track how popular our site is and to record visitor trends over time.
 Google Analytics uses a cookie to help track which pages are accessed.
 The cookie contains no personally identifiable information, but it does use your computer’s IP address to determine where in the world you are accessing the site from, and to track your page visits within the site.

 We also use Google Ads and Google Display Advertising to advertise to you on other platforms such as search engines, websites, and social media.
 These are targeted based on where you have visited on our website or the search terms you use on search engines.